-- Power in a digital era and how every person on this planet can be a content creator, hence, influence every other living person.
+- Power in a digital era and how every person on this planet can be a content creator, hence, influencing every other living person.

 LADIES OF THE NEW BUSINESS – SPRING EDITION

-With the usual mentorship program #DigitalniKaranfili, spring edition of Ladies of the new Business 2017. bringed us very cool panels with topics such as how to hire more women in ICT, what’s it like to be a female developer and how to be a parent in a digital age.
+With the usual mentorship program #DigitalniKaranfili, the spring edition of Ladies of the New Business 2017. brought us very cool panels with topics such as how to hire more women in ICT, what’s it like to be a female developer and how to be a parent in a digital age.
 The technology sector has traditionally been directed toward men.
-Why is that the case and what are the ways to lure more women in this industry?
-We found out the answers on the third edition of Netokracija’s Ladies Of New Business.
+Why is that the case and what are the ways to lure more women into this industry?
+We found out the answers in the third edition of Netokracija’s Ladies Of New Business.

 Also, our lead senior developer Ivan Brkić was a participant in the panel about women developers.
 Even though their numbers are on the rise, female developers are a rare breed.
 Why is that?
 What hurdles do they need to overcome to be on par with their testosterone colleagues?

-The yellow stage was situated in glorious French pavilion and dedicated to tech related stuff.
+The yellow stage was situated in a glorious French pavilion and dedicated to tech-related stuff.
 Our CEO Krešimir was part of a panel called ‘From Zero To Hero’ during which he talked about the ups and downs of being an entrepreneur.
 Alongside him were Luka Abrus (Five) and Goran Deak (Forgebit).

-There were few trends we noticed to obviously prevail among UX colleagues:
+There were a few trends we noticed to obviously prevail among UX colleagues: